-*** All records subject to confirmation by the FIA
+*** All records subject to confirmation by the FIAPraise from the independent FIA

 Advanced diesel vehicles which are equipped with diesel particulate filters and comply with the EU4 exhaust emissions standard make excellent sense, both economically and ecologically, and are ideally suited to all vehicle categories, as a glance at the current European range of Mercedes Benz diesel models confirms.
 In terms of both performance and comfort, diesel engines are firmly established as the equals of petrol powerplants.
 No less than 20 models on sale in Germany, Austria, the Netherlands and Switzerland already feature a diesel particulate filter as standard, while summer 2005 will see 40 Mercedes Benz models equipped with this technology.
 This means that, worldwide, the Stuttgart-based company will be offering more vehicles with diesel particulate filters than any other manufacturer.
 Mercedes Benz introduced the particulate filter in autumn 2003 and to date has delivered around 140,000 vehicles with this exhaust technology.

 1 United States Auto ClubThe success story of Mercedes diesel passenger cars began 70 years ago